 Want to know how to cook gemista like the very best you’ve had on your holiday to Greece?
-Otherwise known as stuffed peppers and tomatoes, this dish is a Greek classic dish that’s stayed popular for good reason.
+Otherwise known as stuffed peppers and tomatoes, this fantastic summer recipe is a Greek classic dish that’s stayed popular for good reason.
 It’s healthy, it’s filling, it’s authentic, it’s amazingly tasty… and it makes fantastic leftovers!

 What’s gemista?

-Go to any Greek taverna and you’ll find gemista / yemista (pronounced ‘yemist-ah’ and meaning ‘stuffed’!) on the menu.
+Go to any Greek taverna and you’ll find gemista / yemista (pronounced ‘yemist-ah’ and meaning ‘stuffed’ or ‘things that are filled’!) on the menu.

-But it’s OK because there are as many versions of this recipe as there are restaurants and households in Greece.
+There are as many versions of this stuffed tomatoes and peppers recipe as there are restaurants and households in Greece.
 Everyone has their own favourite way of making it.
-You can keep it vegan, if you like.

 I tweaked my version until it was the tastiest it could be!